Regex.Split Method (String, Int32, Int32)

 Return ValueAn array of strings.

-If the regular expression can match the empty string (for example, x*), Split will split the string into an array of single-character strings because the empty string delimiter can be found at every location.
+If the regular expression can match the empty string, Split will split the string into an array of single-character strings because the empty string delimiter can be found at every location.
 The following example splits the string "characters" into as many elements as the input string contains, starting with the character "a".
 Because the null string matches the end of the input string, a null string is inserted at the end of the returned array.